CocoaPods/trunk.cocoapods.org/README.md

 ### Usage in interested web services

+Note: The webhooks are currently only available to CP internal services.
+We are looking into opening them up for public use after some intensive testing.

 1. Add your URL wherever one of the hook config methods (see above) is called (currently in `ìnit.rb`).
 2. We recommend you add `OUTGOING_HOOK_PATH` to the path to at least obscure your path.
 3. Install a POST route in your service that corresponds to the URL.
 Note: You MUST NOT use the value in `OUTGOING_HOOK_PATH` inside your public code.
 Instead, use an ENV variable as well, and set it to correspond to `OUTGOING_HOOK_PATH`.